These Are The Best Ascot-Approved Dresses I’m Eyeing Up For Race Day

 Who do you think has dressed well for Ascot in the past?
 What style lessons can we learn from their looks?

-In 2016, the Duchess of Cambridge wore a stunning long-sleeved, white lace Dolce & Gabbana dress with a beautiful headpiece, simple pearl earrings, a box clutch and, of course, her usual neutral heels.
+In 2016, the Princess of Wales wore a stunning long-sleeved, white lace Dolce & Gabbana dress with a beautiful headpiece, simple pearl earrings, a box clutch and, of course, her usual neutral heels.
 She looked picture perfect for the Royal Enclosure.
 Sophie Wessex chose an all-black ensemble in 2014 and looked incredibly elegant with a large-brimmed angled hat, textured brocade, full-skirted dress with pockets, a simple clutch and drop pearl earrings.

 Just so you know, we may receive a commission or other compensation from the links on this website - read why you should trust us